This article was updated on January 10, 2020. The update can be found at the bottom of the article.

 Another study from the University of Washington reviewed 459 MRI and CT scans at an academic medical center.
 The researchers found that 26 percent of the scans were deemed unnecessary.

 In 2011, Seattle instituted a similar protocol at Virginia Mason Health System in which fellow doctors consulted on necessary imaging.
-The protocol dropped MRIs for common complains like lower back pain and headaches by 23 percent.
+The protocol dropped MRIs for common complaints like lower back pain and headaches by 23 percent.

 What are the downsides?